^

 The possibilities of the ultrasonic method are as follows:

-Determination of the position of the fetus and the prevalent color.
-Difficulties with the definition of the presenting part are usually observed in obese women, with polyhydramnios, with strong and frequent bouts.
+Determining the position of the fetus and the presenting part.
+Difficulties in determining the presenting part are usually observed in obese women, with polyhydramnios, with strong and frequent contractions.
 In such situations, with a high-standing head, even a vaginal examination does not resolve doubts.

 Fetal biometry.
-Prenatal determination of fetal mass is of great importance for the doctor leading the delivery.
-Knowing the estimated weight of the fetus is especially important in pelvic presentation, if there are indications for premature termination of pregnancy.
-For this, there is a method proposed by AV Rudakov, who unfortunately, with polyhydramnios and obesity, gives a large number of diagnostic errors.
+Prenatal determination of fetal weight is of great importance for the doctor conducting the birth.
+Knowing the expected fetal weight is especially important in breech presentation, if there are indications for early termination of pregnancy.
+For this, there is a method proposed by A. V. Rudakov, which, unfortunately, in polyhydramnios and obesity gives a large number of diagnostic errors.

-To estimate the weight of the fetus with ultrasound, it is necessary to measure the biparietal size of the head sufficiently accurately.
-As a guide, this size is chosen because it is the most informative.
-First, the ratio of biparietal size to fetal weight, in comparison with the rest of the measured sizes, has the most constant numerical values; secondly, the skull bones only in the temporal parietal region are located at a comparatively large distance in parallel and therefore a clear image of the oval is obtained.
+To estimate the fetal weight using ultrasound, it is necessary to measure the biparietal size of the head quite accurately.
+This size was chosen as a reference point because it is the most informative.
+Firstly, the ratio of the biparietal size to the fetal weight has the most constant numerical values compared to the other determined sizes; secondly, the bones of the skull are located parallel only in the temporoparietal region at a relatively large distance, and therefore a clear image of the oval is obtained.
 We used seven formulas, of which we chose the most reliable.

-With a small fetal size, the predicted mass, as a rule, was greater than the actual mass; In large fruits, reverse relationships were observed, ie, it should be remembered that with small fruits their true mass is greater than predicted, with large fruits - less.
-The decisive importance in determining the mass of the fetus is not the nature of the measured parameters, but the accuracy of measurements; with fruits weighing up to 4000 g, a careful measurement of the biparietal size allows the mass to be predicted with sufficient accuracy.
-The questions of forecasting the mass of large fruits require further development.
+With small fruit sizes, the predicted weight, as a rule, turned out to be greater than the actual weight; with large fruits, the opposite relationship was observed, i.e. it should be remembered that with small fruits, their true weight is greater than the predicted weight, with large fruits, it is less.
+The decisive factor in determining the weight of the fruit is not the nature of the measured parameters, but the accuracy of the measurements; with fruits weighing up to 4000 g, careful measurement of the biparietal diameter allows for a sufficiently accurate weight prediction.
+The issues of predicting the weight of large fruits require further development.

-Definition of multiple pregnancies.
-The diagnosis of multiple births during labor is significantly less important than during pregnancy.
-Ultrasound is the most accurate method for diagnosing multiple pregnancies, starting at 6 weeks ultrasound in 100% establishes a multiple pregnancy.
-It allows not only to carry out early diagnosis of multiple pregnancies, but also to determine the nature of fruit development by biometric indicators, the amount of placenta (mono- or dichoric type of placentation) and amniotic cavities (mono- or diamniotic twins).
+Definition of multiple pregnancy.
+The diagnosis of multiple pregnancy during labor is significantly less important than during pregnancy.
+Ultrasound examination is the most accurate method of diagnosing multiple pregnancy; starting from 6 weeks, echography establishes multiple pregnancy in 100%.
+It allows not only to perform early diagnosis of multiple pregnancy, but also to determine the nature of fetal development by biometric indicators, the number of placentas (mono- or dichorionic placentation type) and amniotic cavities (mono- or diamniotic twins).

-Ultrasound examination allows to differentiate multiple pregnancies from polyhydramnios, bladder drift and large fetus.
-The most optimal method of organizing early diagnosis of multiple pregnancies is to perform ultrasound diagnosis (screening), that is, a mass examination of all women in a certain region in 16-20 weeks of gestation, which simultaneously allows to identify fetal development abnormalities, placental localization, etc.
+Ultrasound examination allows differentiating multiple pregnancy from polyhydramnios, hydatidiform mole and large fetus.
+The most optimal method of organizing early diagnostics of multiple pregnancy is ultrasound diagnostics (screening), i.e. mass examination of all women in a certain region at 16-20 weeks of pregnancy, which allows simultaneous detection of fetal developmental abnormalities, placenta localization, etc.

-Timely determination of the position and position of the fetuses is shown in the plan for determining the indications for cesarean section (transverse position, pelvic presentation, etc.).
+Timely determination of the position of the fetuses is indicated in terms of determining indications for cesarean section (transverse position, breech presentation, etc.).

-In the past, the main method of diagnosing multiple pregnancies in unclear cases was X-ray, as well as background and electrocardiography of the fruit.
-The first method is undesirable to some extent, and the second method is not very informative and can be used mainly in late pregnancy.
+In the past, the main method of diagnosing multiple pregnancy in unclear cases was X-ray, as well as phono- and electrocardiography of the fetuses.
+The first method is to some extent undesirable, and the second is not informative enough and can be used mainly in the late stages of pregnancy.

 Definition of polyhydramnios.
-Much water is physiological for the beginning of the second trimester of pregnancy.
-With expressed polyhydramnios, it is difficult to determine the gestation period, the size of the fetus and the presence of malformations.
-Diagnosis is based on the detection on the echogram between the uterine wall and the fruit of a large zone without reflections; the image of the parts of the fruit and head is unusually loose at some distance from the image of the trunk.
+Polyhydramnios is physiological for the beginning of the second trimester of pregnancy.
+With pronounced polyhydramnios, it is difficult to determine the gestational age, the size of the fetus and the presence of developmental defects.
+Diagnostics is based on the detection of a large zone without reflections on the echogram between the uterine wall and the fetus; the image of the fetal parts and the head is located unusually freely at some distance from the image of the body.

-Determination of fetal development abnormalities.
-It is difficult to overestimate the importance and necessity of possibly early prenatal diagnosis of pronounced fetal development anomalies.
-In such situations, pregnancy should be terminated prematurely, especially when it occurs with complications.
-With the timely diagnosis of anomalies, it is possible to save a woman from a number of surgical interventions during childbirth, especially - cesarean section.
-With the help of ultrasound, defects in the skull bones, as well as other malformations of the fetus (fetal ascites, fetal kidney fetal polycystosis, fetal abdominal swelling, anomalies of the genitourinary system, etc.) are sufficiently reliably diagnosed.
+Determination of fetal development anomalies.
+It is difficult to overestimate the importance and necessity of the earliest possible prenatal diagnosis of pronounced fetal development anomalies.
+In such situations, pregnancy should be terminated early, especially in cases where it is complicated.
+With timely diagnosis of anomalies, it is possible to save a woman from a number of surgical interventions during childbirth, especially - cesarean section.
+With the help of ultrasound, defects of the skull bones, as well as other fetal developmental defects (fetal ascites, polycystic kidney disease, fetal abdominal tumors, genitourinary system anomalies, etc.) are diagnosed quite reliably.

-Anencephaly is best seen in the longitudinal plane, since in the transverse position the image of the base of the skull can simulate a circular image of the head.
-It is important to obtain a skull base image, after which an incorrect configuration of the head is easily detected.
-In such cases, polyhydramnios are often found.
+Anencephaly is best detected in the longitudinal plane, since in the transverse position the image of the skull base can imitate the circular image of the head.
+It is important to obtain an image of the skull base, after which the abnormal configuration of the head is easily detected.
+In such cases, polyhydramnios is often detected.

-To diagnose hydrocephalus, it is necessary to determine the biparietal size of the head; the minimum value for diagnosis in term of full term pregnancy is 11 cm.
-In addition, when comparing the dimensions of the head and thorax, disproportion is determined.
-On the same basis, a diagnosis of microcephaly is also established.
+To diagnose hydrocephalus, it is necessary to determine the biparietal size of the head; its minimum value for making a diagnosis in full-term pregnancy is 11 cm.
+In addition, when comparing the sizes of the head and chest, a disproportion is determined.
+On the same basis, a diagnosis of microcephaly is established.

 Determination of the location of the placenta.
-The normal duration of the birth act, a low percentage of rhythm-enhancing therapy, a lower incidence of surgical interventions in childbirth, pathological hemorrhage in the consecutive and early postpartum periods, and the birth of children in a state of hypoxia when the placenta is localized in the uterus body makes it more favorable.
-It is recommended that when the mother is placenta is localized in the uterus, the weakness of labor activity with another obstetric or extragenital pathology should promptly raise the issue of delivery by cesarean section.
+The normal duration of the labor act, the low percentage of labor-enhancing therapy, the lower frequency of surgical interventions during labor, pathological blood loss in the afterbirth and early postpartum periods and the birth of children in a state of hypoxia with the localization of the placenta in the body of the uterus allow us to consider this type of its location as the most favorable.
+It is recommended that when women in labor with the localization of the placenta in the bottom of the uterus have a combination of weakness of labor with other obstetric or extragenital pathology, the question of delivery by cesarean section should be raised in a timely manner.

-When using the ultrasound method, the diagnosis is made on the basis of the following symptoms:
+When using the ultrasound method, the diagnosis is established based on the following signs:

 The main indications for placentography are:

-• Suspicion of placenta previa.
-Its image is particularly clear with a full bladder and a highly standing presenting part (head), if the placenta is not located on the posterior surface of the uterus;
+• Suspected placenta previa.
+Its image is especially clear with a full bladder and a high-standing presenting part (head), if the placenta is not located on the back surface of the uterus;

-• Suspicion of premature detachment of the normally located placenta.
-The success of the diagnosis depends on the degree of placental abruption;
+• Suspected premature detachment of a normally located placenta.
+The success of diagnosis depends on the degree of placental abruption;

-• In the presence of scars on the uterus after surgery, if the placenta is located on the front wall of the uterus, ie, in the area where there is a scar.
-These women during labor often identify signs of bankruptcy.
+• In the presence of scars on the uterus after surgical interventions, if the placenta is located on the anterior wall of the uterus, i.e. in the area where there is a scar.
+In these women, signs of scar failure are often detected during childbirth.

 You are reporting a typo in the following text: